lebogangolifant/youtube-player/README.md

-# YouTube Video Play Clone
+# YouTube Video Player Clone
 The goal is to reproduce a replica of YouTube player page with focus on making media elements show up.

 ## Task